There is almost a small industry grown up on defining what a social enterprise is.

 Help in striving for the personal balance that works for you

 Start-ups are tough – social start-ups even tougher –requiring you to find that balance point between the business needs, the social needs and your personal needs.
-BNest is about helping you strike that balance where all three can thrive and grow, equipping you with the skills and resilience to toughen through the journey.
+BNest is about helping you strike that balance where all three can thrive and grow, equipping you with the skills and resilience to travel through the journey.

 Your Dream, Your Effort, Your Progress – Your way

-BNest is a programme to help you as you work towards your dream, founded on the best knowledge and practise out there, but always practical and giving you access to objectivity and skills that help you with your judgments on your journey.
+BNest is a programme to help you as you work towards your dream, founded on the best knowledge and practice out there, but always practical and giving you access to objectivity and skills that help you with your judgments on your journey.

 Eamon Ryan, BNest Founder